ishara/sonar-examples/README.md

-# Sonar Usage and Examples

-Please add usage scenarios or links to articles that mention special use-cases below.
-Note that these examples are usually for Sonar 2.10 and greater versions.

 ## Configuration of Projects

-The directory /projects contains some typical configurations of projects for the multiple supported build tools (Maven, Ant, Java Runner).
+The directory /projects contains samples of configurations of projects for:
+ * the different build tools (Sonar Runner, Maven, Ant)
+ * the different languages (Java, Cobol, .Net, etc.)

 ## Sonar Plugins

-The directory /plugins contains the most frequent kinds of plugins :
+The directory /plugins contains the most frequent kinds of plugins:
  * Extensions of rule engines like Checkstyle or PMD
  * Define a new metric, compute measures and display them in web app